scred47/pleezer/README.md

 ## Project Status

 **pleezer** is a new project and is actively being developed.
 We welcome contributions and feedback from the community.
-Please see the [Contributing](#contributing) section for more details.
+For more details, see the [Contributing](#contributing) section.

 ## Table of Contents